 JR Richards, a waste contractor, removes waste from a 3 metre cubed waste bin at the site.
 There were 26 collections during the reporting period, with capacity of the bin ranging from 50% to 100%.
-Over the year, approximately 71 cubic metres of waste was removed from the site, with this being a small increase compared to the previous period.
+Over the year, approximately 82 cubic metres of waste was removed from the site, with this being a small increase compared to the previous period of 71 cubic metres.